-Businesses and other institutions can get a license for up to ten readers with an institutional subscription for $1999/year.
-The institutional plan also gives access to the underlying spreadsheets behind my visualizations and gives you exclusive access to one-on-one conversations with me as your thought partner.
+Businesses and other institutions can get one-on-one access to me and to my underlying data by purchasing a sufficient number of licenses.
 Current institutional clients include central banks, family offices, insurers, hedge funds, and investment banks.
 For more information on the benefits of an institutional subscription and whether it’s right for you, please email me at firstname.lastname@example.org.

 Why “The Overshoot”?